rondotdll/ccdc-lifeline/README.md

 Once the `ACTIVATE` file is uploaded to the repository specified at setup, the background daemon should pick it up in 5-10 seconds (depending on rate limits).
 The daemon will then decrypt the raw binary using the locally-stored private key and recursively change the passwords to each account on the system.

 ## Experimental Nature
-Again, Please note that this repository is experimental.
+Again, please note that this repository is experimental.
 The code and functionalities demonstrated should be used with caution and primarily for educational purposes.

 ## Contribution
 Contributions to LifeLine are welcome.
 Whether you're fixing bugs, adding new features, or improving the documentation, your help is appreciated.
 Please feel free to fork the repository and submit pull requests.

+#### ToDo List:
+- [ ] Add support for local Windows NT accounts
+- [ ] Add active directory account enabling / disabling
+- [ ] Add automated intrusion detection
+- [ ] Add auto backup accounts

 ## License
 LifeLine is released under the MIT License.
 See the LICENSE file in the repository for more details.